sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 [Link](https://gitlab.sas.com/ssaima/azure-viya-ca-env-iac)

 Full Infrastructure and software deployment orchestration for SAS Viya 4 on Azure K8s.

-Use-case: Create a dedicated Azure K8s deployment of SAS Viya 4 for the purposes of a PoX or paid demonstration.
+Use-case: Create a dedicated Azure K8s deployment of SAS Viya 4 for the purposes of a Partner Sandpit.
 Capably sized and deployable in 24 hours.

 ## Description